LyubomirT/OrionBot/README.md

 print(bot.get_response("What's your favorite movie?"))  # "My favorite movie is The Godfather." print(bot.get_response("Have you seen The Matrix?"))  # "I'm sorry, I didn't understand that."
 ```
- You can find more information on our [GitHub repository](https://github.com/LyubomirT/OrionBot), or in the documentation.
+ You can find more information on our [GitHub repository](https://github.com/LyubomirT/OrionBot)